What is the Environmental Act?

 Monitoring and Enforcement

-Monitoring and enforcement are essential components of the Environment Act.
+Monitoring and enforcement are essential components of the Environmental Act.
 They ensure that regulations and standards are being complied with and that any violations are punished accordingly.

 The Environmental Protection Agency (EPA) and other environmental agencies are responsible for monitoring activities that may harm the environment and taking appropriate enforcement action in cases where regulations are not being followed.
 This may involve issuing fines, revoking permits or licenses, or taking legal action against violators.